ncrowther/greenhouseControl/server/greenhouseReactUI/README.md

 Start locallly:
 ### `npm start`

-Run app in development mode.\
+Running in development mode using VSC port forwarding on Raspberry Pi Server.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://ph8pr72f-3001.uks1.devtunnels.ms/](https://ph8pr72f-3001.uks1.devtunnels.ms/) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.